SubhajL/swoc-social-listening-full-stack/.tasks/2025-03-07_3_fix_stationcardeditedit_component.md

 ## Task Progress
 - 2025-03-07_15:30:00 [IN PROGRESS]: Created task to fix StationCardEditInfo component rendering issues
 - 2025-03-07_15:32:00 [IN PROGRESS]: Completed initial task analysis and identified key issues to address
+- 2025-03-07_15:45:00 [SUCCESSFUL]: Updated StationCardEdit component to properly initialize and use Jotai state
+- 2025-03-07_15:50:00 [SUCCESSFUL]: Updated StationCardEditInfo component to properly use Jotai for data access and management
+- 2025-03-07_15:55:00 [SUCCESSFUL]: Updated save and navigation functions to use Jotai properly without relying on location.state
+- 2025-03-07_16:05:00 [SUCCESSFUL]: Added location data parsing from complaintData.location to ensure amphure and province are set in Jotai store
+- 2025-03-07_16:10:00 [SUCCESSFUL]: Enhanced StationCardEditInfo to handle missing location data and trigger station data queries when needed

 ## Final Review
 - Summary of changes: